MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 > The feature is available in developer preview only.

 Shared meeting stage allows meeting participants to interact and collaborate on app content in real time.
 The users can share the entire app from the `sidePanel` to meeting stage for co-authoring or collaboration.

-New APIs have already been added as part of the required context is `meetingStage` in the app manifest.
 In interactive mode new APIs are added to the Teams Client SDK, which allows the users:
 * To trigger share to stage for a specific component of the app from the app side panel.
 * To check whether the app is being shared to stage.